 The dream that was not a dream stuck with me.
-I was guided to bring it to the class and share.
-As we sat in circle, I suddenly recognized my nocturnal visitor and realized why he had looked so odd in the dream—the physical form of Owl was none other than the stuffed owl that flew above the display case—only now there was a power animal spirit inhabiting it!
-With the dream I had suspected that I had perhaps gained a new power animal of my own that weekend, but now I realized that the class as a whole had one too, something I had not known might happen.
+I was guided to bring it to the class and share it.
+As we sat in a circle, I suddenly recognized my nocturnal visitor and realized why he had looked so odd in the dream—the physical form of Owl was none other than the stuffed owl that flew above the display case—only now there was a power animal spirit inhabiting it!
+With the dream, I had suspected that I had perhaps gained a new power animal of my own that weekend, but now I realized that the class as a whole had one too.

 In thinking back I realized that Owl had been making himself known over several weeks prior to the class.
 On several nights, while walking Puma by Schmitz Park, I had heard an owl hooting just at the edge of the trees, a rare occurrence.
 Feeling very blessed, I tracked the sound to a tree each time and stood at the base just listening and wishing that I could actually see the owl, but regretfully, it was too dark.
 Each time I thanked the owl for making his presence known and for not being frightened off.

-The following morning, and final day of the shamanic weekend, and I was again walking Puma in Schmitz Park.
+The following morning, the final day of the shamanic weekend, I was again walking Puma in Schmitz Park.

 The leaves were drifting gently down off the trees.
 Already many lay on the path, making dry shooshing sounds as we walked through them.
 Then, as though there were no other leaves present, my attention focused solely on one from a Big Leaf Maple.
 As I picked it up I marveled at its size and beauty and yearned to take it back with me.
 Further examination revealed a spider egg case on the other side.
 Taking the leaf would mean interrupting the life cycle of the spider babies it held, so reluctantly I laid it back down and walked on.